NanoEdge AI Studio¶

 On the right hand side of the screen, a code snippet is shown.
 It aims at providing general guidelines about how your code could be structured, and how the NanoEdge AI Library functions should be used (for more info, see the NanoEdge AI Library and/or NanoEdge AI Emulator documentations).

-If you ran the selection process several times, make sure that the correct benchmark is selected.
-Then, when you are ready to download the NanoEdge AI Library, click
+If you ran several benchmarks, make sure that the correct benchmark is selected.
+Then, when you are ready to download the NanoEdge AI Library, click Compile.

-Congratulations; you can now use your NanoEdge AI Library and Emulator!
+Congratulations; you can now use your NanoEdge AI Library!